Apply to work on protected tree

 You can submit your application using the government Planning Portal - you will receive a receipt of your application after submitting it.

 In your application you must specify which tree is to be worked on, what you want to do and why.
-More information can be found in the application guidance notes and the frequently asked questions leaflet.
+More information can be found in the application guidance notes.

 Working on a tree without consent

 If work is carried out on a protected tree/tree in conservation area, without consent, which damages or destroys the tree(s), you could face an unlimited fine if convicted in the magistrates court.

 In determining the amount of the fine, the court will take into account any financial benefit arising from the offence.
 For lesser offences that are unlikely to destroy a tree, you could be fined up to £2,500.

 You will normally have to plant a replacement tree if the tree was cut down or destroyed.